Authoring Agent-Aligned Engineering Standards

 human:

-description:
+description: >

 Business outcomes trump engineering elegance.
 Embrace extreme

-relationships, impact metrics, and end-to-end results.
+business relationships, impact metrics, and end-to-end results.

 maturityDescriptions:

-emerging:
+emerging: >

 Takes responsibility for assigned tasks with supervision;

-follows through when reminded; asks for help appropriately
+follows through when reminded

-developing:
+developing: >

-Owns task completion independently; reviews AI-generated code
+Owns task completion independently; makes pragmatic

-critically; makes pragmatic trade-offs between speed and polish
+trade-offs between speed and polish

-practicing:
+practicing: >

-Takes end-to-end ownership of features and business outcomes;
+Takes end-to-end ownership of features and business outcomes

-role_modeling:
+role_modeling: >

 Drives accountability culture focused on outcomes not

-exemplifying:
+exemplifying: >

 Defines organizational accountability standards focused on

-human (with description and
+description and maturityDescriptions at

-maturityDescriptions at all five levels)
+all five levels.

-# data/drivers.yaml
+# data/pathway/drivers.yaml

 - id: clear_direction